Compliant Mechanisms Explained

 Pseudo-Rigid Body Models

 The pseudo-rigid-body model is used to simplify the analysis and design of compliant mechanisms.
 It is used to unify compliant mechanism and rigid-body mechanism theory by providing a method of modeling the nonlinear deflection of flexible beams.
+Click the titles below to learn more.

 This method of modeling allows well-known rigid-body analysis methods to be used in the analysis of compliant mechanisms (Salamon, 1989).
 Burns (1964) and Burns and Crossley (1968) approximated flexible couplers as a rigid link with a length five-sixths of the flexible segment.
-Howell and Midha (1993a) analyzed compliant mechanisms with small-length flexural pivots.
+Howell and Midha (1993) analyzed compliant mechanisms with small-length flexural pivots.
 Since the lengths of the flexural members are small relative to the lengths of the rigid segments, the flexural pivots are modeled as kinematic joints at the center of the flexible segment.
 Torsional springs are used to represent the member stiffness.
 The accuracy of this method decreases as the relative length of the flexural member increases, and a different approach is required for compliant mechanisms containing longer flexural pivots.
 Below are a group of simple flexible members, described by pseudo-rigid-body models, as discussed above.

 Howell and Midha (1992) used closed-form elliptic-integral solutions to develop deflection approximations for an initially straight, flexible segment with linear material properties.
 The figure below shows such a member and its pseudo- rigid-body model.
 The model consists of two rigid links, connected by a "characteristic pivot" to represent the displacement, and a torsional spring to model the beam stiffness or resistance to the applied force.
 This model predicts the deflection path of the beam end for a given end load, to within 0.5% of the closed-form elliptic integral solutions for quite large deflections.
 The location of the characteristic pivot is expressed in terms of the "characteristic radius factor", gamma, which represents the fraction of the beam length at which the pivot is located.
 Once gamma is determined, the deflection path may be parameterized in terms of theta, the "pseudo-rigid-body angle."